Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Bases/Views.md

 Current layout options:

 - **Table layout** displays each file as a row in a table.
 Columns are populated from the [[Eigenschaften]] in your notes.
 - **Cards layout** displays each file as a card in a grid.
-The view settings allow you to optionally configure an image property, which can be an image URL or [[Attachments|attachment]] link.
+The view settings allow you to optionally configure an image property, which can be an image URL or [[Anhänge|attachment]] link.

 Each layout type provides its own configuration options and actions.
 To see a view's configuration options: